ENTR – Entrepreneurship

 ENTR 315 Advanced Entrepreneurship: Startup Semester (3)

-Prerequisite: ENTR 215.
+Prerequisite: third year standing or 60 credits completed.
 This course provides students with a toolkit of techniques, skills and resources that will empower them to accept the entrepreneurial challenge of starting and operating a new business venture, all in a semester’s time.
 Students will learn the fundamentals of business models/customer development and then get out of the building to interact with customers, vendors, partners and suppliers while developing a sustainable business.

 ENTR 384 Field Experience in Entrepreneurship (1-3)